ItamarBarHod/PolyTalker/README.md

 /setlang: Set your preferred language for PolyTalker.

-Example: /setlang en  <- sets the language to english.
+Example: /setlang en  <- sets the language to English.
-By default the language is set to ja (japanese).
+By default the language is set to ja (Japanese).

 ## Setting up the Environment